-This adjustment increases the overall value of the Technical Provisions from the discounted best estimate to an amount equivalent to a theoretical level needed to transfer the obligations to another insurance undertaking.
-It is calculated based on a discounted cost-of-capital approach where the initial capital required to support the Technical Provisions is assumed to run-off in proportion to the run-off of the Technical Provisions, and a cost of capital of 6% is used.
+This adjustment increases the overall value of the technical provisions from the discounted best estimate to an amount equivalent to the theoretical level needed to transfer the obligations to another insurance undertaking.
+It is calculated based on approximating the individual risks and sub-risks within all modules and sub modules to be used for the calculation of future solvency capital requirements.